langdonholmes/transformer-bayes/README.md

 This is called the PPD, posterior predictive distribution, and it is difficult to approximate directly using other methods such as Markov Chain Monte Carlo (MCMC).

+## Modifications to Encoder Architecture
+![image](https://user-images.githubusercontent.com/55119338/194919717-e1dc0e02-0b1a-4fa9-b231-0549cedc6c84.png)

-## Permutation Invariance
+### Permutation Invariance (no positional encodings)
 Transformers typically use positional embeddings to model sequences.
 In this case, we want to ignore the sequence of the inputs, making them "permutation invariant."

-The authors accomplish this by modifying the transformer architecture:
-![image](https://user-images.githubusercontent.com/55119338/194919717-e1dc0e02-0b1a-4fa9-b231-0549cedc6c84.png)
+### Attention Mask:
 The input points attend to each other, and the queries attend to the input points.

-### In pseudocode:
 Modifications to the algorithm (4) for single-headed attention are shown.
 Can be easily extended to multi-head self-attention.

 Instead of _X_ and _Z_, which are vector representations of primary and context tokens,